meom-group/jaxparrow/README.md

 Its `method` argument provides the ability to use the fixed-point method instead, as described by [Penven *et al.* (2014)](https://doi.org/10.1016/j.dsr2.2013.10.015).
 Additional arguments also give a finer control over the different approaches hyperparameters.

-See `jaxparrow` [API documentation](https://jaxparrow.readthedocs.io/en/latest/api/) for more details.
+See `jaxparrow` [documentation](https://jaxparrow.readthedocs.io/en/latest/) for more details (including the API description and step-by-step examples).
-Notebooks are also available as step-by-step examples.

 ## Contributing